 Another way we distribute information to agents is through webinars!
 Our CEO, Craig Ritter, annually hosts his State of the Senior Market, which includes news on Medicare regulation, enrollment statistics, and trends within the industry!

-What Does an FMO Do?
+What Does a Medicare FMO Do?

 Traditional FMOs recruit agents to contract with a new carrier, and the relationship ends there.
-In contrast, leading FMO insurance companies realize that partnership is about much more than contracts.
+In contrast, leading Medicare FMO insurance companies realize that partnership is about much more than contracts.

 FMOs that view their relationships with agents as true partnerships are driven to provide tools and services to assist them with all aspects of their businesses, including contracts, marketing dollars, commissions, education, technology and back-office support.